Last Updated on June 21, 2022

 Gone are the days when the duty of care of teams and organizations ended as soon as athletes stepped off the field or court.
 Whereas sport psychology once dealt more strictly with the performance of teams and athletes, it has become widely accepted that athletes must be treated as whole people in order to effectively diagnose and treat issues that they are dealing with.
 For this reason, sport psychology professionals who are trained to treat each athlete as a whole person will continue to become more sought after in the years to come.

-Master’s in Sport Psychology Programs
+What to Expect from a Master’s in Sport Psychology Program

 Sport Psychology is a diverse field because it relates to the challenges and goals of each individual and team.
 Since the nature of athletic competition and the challenges of the participants varies across all sports, so too must the skill sets of the sport and exercise psychologist who work with them.